LizzyonGit/rates_r_us/README.md

 Styling messages
 Could not remove personalised message so now it is just django messages.
 Wanted it to be on top of content but was messing with padding etc.

+Admin
+As instructions to the superusers, I would add a text about the image to be uploaded, which should be ratio... and format webp.
+I would also add how many characters top pick can be.